IATI/IATI-Standard-Website/README.md

 * Secondly, remove the `DATABASES` dict from `local.py` entirely.
 The database config is now handled in `dev.py`, and does not need user customisation.

-If you are recieving the following error on `web`:
+If you are receiving the following error on `web`:

 ```
 psql: could not connect to server: Connection refused Is the server running on host "" and accepting TCP/IP connections on port 5432?